MicroEJ/docs/PlatformDeveloperGuide/watchdog.rst

    <dependency changing="true" org="com.microej.clibrary.llimpl" name="watchdog-generic" rev="2.0.0" transitive="false"/>

-Then, you have to implement functions that match the ``LLWATCHDOG_IMPL_*_action`` pattern which is required by the Watchdog Generic CCO.
+Then, you have to implement functions that match the ``LLWATCHDOG_IMPL_*_action`` pattern which is required by the Watchdog Generic C implementation.

-If you use the Realtek ``AmebaD`` board, you can add in the platform configuration the dependency to the CCO module ``watchdog-helper-realtek-amebad``, in order to retrieve implemented functions required by the Watchdog Generic CCO.
+If you use the Realtek ``AmebaD`` board, you can add in the platform configuration the dependency to the C module ``watchdog-helper-realtek-amebad``, in order to retrieve implemented functions required by the Watchdog Generic C implementation.
 Thus, add this line to ``module.ivy``:

 ::